diegovalle/Elections-2012/readme.md

-Based in part on replication provided by Simon Jackman
+Based in part on replication code provided by Simon Jackman

 References